idiap/bob/doc/TutorialsIP.rst

 Normalizing images according to eye positions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For many biometric applications to faces, the images are geometrically normalized according to the eye positions, which are either hand-labeled or detected by an algorithm.
-The first thing to do is to create an object of the class, defining the image properties of the geometrically normalized image (that will be generated when applying the object):
+For many biometric applications, for instance face recognition, the images are geometrically normalized according to the eye positions.
+In such a case, the first thing to do is to create an object of the class defining the image properties of the geometrically normalized
+image (that will be generated when applying the object):

   >>> face_eyes_norm = bob.ip.FaceEyesNorm(eyes_distance = 64, crop_height = 128, crop_width = 128, crop_eyecenter_offset_h = 32, crop_eyecenter_offset_w = 64)

-Now, we have set up our object to generate images of size (128, 128) that will put the left eye to pixel position (32, 32) and the right eye to position (32, 96).
+Now, we have set up our object to generate images of size (128, 128) that will put the left eye at the pixel position (32, 32) and the right eye at the
+position (32, 96).
 Afterwards, this object is used to geometrically normalize the face, given the eye positions in the original face image:

   >>> face_image = bob.io.load( image_path )
   >>> cropped_image = numpy.ndarray( (128, 128), dtype = numpy.float64 )